joe-cheem/joe-cheem.github.io/readme.md

 This project is a personal portfolio website for Joachim Rayski, a game developer and musician.
 It showcases Joachim's work, provides information about his background, and includes an immersive music player featuring original compositions.

 ## Features
-- Responsive design for desktop and mobile devices
+- Responsive design for desktop and mobile devices, with improved mobile layout
 - Interactive navigation with smooth scrolling and hide/show functionality
 - Game showcase section with embedded YouTube videos and descriptions
 - Custom ToneZone music player with circular visualizer and touch controls